nuxeo/nuxeo-drive/docs/configuration.md

 * * *

-#### `direct-transfer-multiple-file-upper-limit`

-Maximum allowed combined size (in MB) for multiple files selected together during a Direct Transfer.
-If set to 0, no limit is enforced.
-If the total size exceeds this limit, all selected files will be skipped, and a message will be shown in the UI.

-- Default value (int): `0`
-- Version added: 5.6.1

-* * *

 #### `direct-transfer-folder-upper-limit`

-Maximum allowed size (in MB) for a folder, including all its contents, uploaded via Direct Transfer.
-If set to 0, no limit is enforced.
-Folders exceeding this limit will be skipped entirely, and a warning message will be shown in the UI.
+Maximum allowed size (in MB) for either a folder (including all its contents) or multiple files selected together for upload via Direct Transfer.
+If the combined size of selected files or the total size of a folder exceeds this limit, the folder will be skipped entirely or all the files will be rejected, and a warning message will be shown in the UI.

 - Default value (int): `0`
 - Version added: 5.6.1